 One unforgettable look.

-It’s a little before five when I’m encouraged to leave early—along with a pile of binders full of files that I need to familiarize myself with by tomorrow.
+It’s a little before five when you’re encouraged to leave—along with a pile of binders, each full of files that you need to familiarize yourself with by tomorrow.

-I’m not assigned to anything or given tasks yet so I do so with no objections, feeling unusually restless even though my excitement has long worn off.
-I can only chalk it up to all the up-and-down-back-and-forth running around and its resulting, completely unnecessary stress.
+You’re not assigned to anything or awarded specific tasks yet so you do so with no objections, feeling unusually restless even though your excitement has long worn off.
+You can only chalk it up to the up-and-down-back-and-forth marathon you’ve unwillingly competed in all day.

 Oh…that and actually seeing Sam Covington in person.

-I’d hoped it would happen eventually, some time over the course of my three-month internship, but I definitely was not expecting to see the head of my dream company on my very first day.
+You’d hoped it would happen eventually, some time over the course of your three-month stay, but you definitely were not expecting to see the head of your dream company on your very first day.

-And certainly not while recovering from almost tripping over myself.
+And certainly not while recovering from almost tripping over yourself.

-Still, while it was quite brief and accidental—not to mention, less than ideal—the sighting had no less impact on me.
+Still, while it was quite brief and accidental—not to mention, less than ideal—the sighting itself had no less impact.

-Michaela’s out before I get back, the apartment pin-drop silent when I walk in.
-Nixon is asleep in my bed, purring contentedly as he snuggles against my pillow.
+Michaela’s out before you get back, the apartment pin-drop silent when you walk in.
+Nyxon is asleep in your bed, purring contentedly as he snuggles against your pillow.

-I set the binders down in the living room, resisting the urge to brew a pot of coffee in fear that it’ll only make me more agitated than I already am.
+You set the binders down in the living area, resisting the urge to brew a pot of coffee in fear that it’ll only make you more agitated than you already are.

-With a trusty marker and multi-colored Post-Its, I get to work, going through each binder carefully and making detailed notes for every one so I don’t forget their respective key points.
+With a trusty marker and multi-colored Post-Its, you get to work, going through each binder carefully and making detailed notes for every one so you don’t forget their respective key points.

-Definitely up my alley, I smile to myself, excited by the prospect of assisting on it.
+Definitely up my alley, you think to yourself, excited by the prospect of assisting on it.

-By the time I’m on the last one, my eyelids feel like cinder blocks and I can barely lift them.
-All my motivation to do pretty much anything is one hundred percent gone.
-I can’t even muster the energy for recreational reading when it’s usually the one thing that relaxes me.
+By the time you’re on the last one, your eyelids feel like cinder blocks.
+All your motivation to do pretty much anything is one hundred percent gone.
+You can’t even muster the energy for recreational reading when it’s usually the one thing that relaxes you.

-I retire to my room, happy that the feline of the house has decided to relocate to his mother’s chambers instead.
+You retire to your room, grateful that the feline of the house has decided to relocate to his mother’s chambers.

-I lie in bed, feeling idle as fuck, beyond exhausted yet unable to sleep…and trying to ignore the very noticeable, very unusual throbbing between my thighs.
+You lie in bed, beyond exhausted yet unable to sleep, feeling idle as fuck for some reason…trying to ignore the very noticeable, very unusual throbbing between your thighs.

-With no end in sight to this odd, exhausting restlessness, I actually resort to counting sheep.
+With no end in sight to this odd, exhausting restlessness, you actually resort to counting sheep.

-I tally imaginary sheep as they jump over a wooden fence one after the other until I’m muttering absolute gibberish, until I lose track of what I’m even doing…finally falling asleep at an unknown hour to the image of golden, wolf eyes.
+Committed, you tally imaginary livestock as they jump over a wooden fence, one after the other, until you’re muttering absolute gibberish.
+Until you lose track of what you’re even doing or why…finally falling asleep at an unknown hour to the golden eyes of a wolf.